Scotland’s North Coast 500 Route Planner, Map & 1-Week Itinerary

 A bit further on is Cape Wrath, Scotland’s most North Westerly point (in case you’re on a mission to see all the ‘most’ northerly points).
 There are more stunning views of the coastline but it is a little off the main road of the North Coast 500.

 Where To Stay in Durness: Sango Sands Oasis, is a great campsite right at the top if you like your morning coffee with an epic view – I know I do!
 The campsite is open from the beginning of April until the end of October.
 However, they offer free camping with limited availability in the offseason.
-There are also a couple of great little cottages to hire if you’re not camping but would still like to stay right near the beach.
+There are also a few other great places to stay in the area if you’re not camping.
+Or you could head over to Balnakeil House near Balnakeil Beach.

 Day 5: Durness to Ullapool